When to apply the off-payroll working rules (IR35) if you receive services from a worker through their intermediary.

 At the moment, the worker’s intermediary is responsible for deciding if the off-payroll working rules apply.

-As the client in receipt of a worker’s services, you need to be aware of the off-payroll working rules and how changes to these in April 2020 will affect you.
+As the client receiving a worker’s services, you need to be aware of the off-payroll working rules and how changes to these in April 2021 will affect you.

 Find out what the changes are and start making preparations for them now.